ibrilhante/algos/README.md

 # algos

-Daily algorythm practice to improve my coding abilities and knowledge.
+Daily algorythm practice to improve my coding abilities and knowledge in JavaScript.